Bespoke Software Development vs Off The Shelf

 If the remaining 20% is for convenience rather than being strategically important to your business, then there is a good chance that you can live with an 80% match.
 Under these circumstances, you could manage the remaining 20% using a collection of spreadsheets.
 Alternatively, you could consider enhancing your system with some bespoke software.
 When IMI implemented the Tacton Configure-Price-Quote software, they needed to provide a method for customers to accept sales proposals online in a specific manner that Tacton did not support.
 We were able to provide the web-based software to bridge the gap.

 Another area in which bespoke software can help bridge the gap between 80% and 100% is via systems integration.
-Rather than build a complete bespoke solution that provides 100% of the solution, it may be that a carefully integrated set of off-the-shelf software can provide 100%.
+Rather than build a completely bespoke solution that provides 100% of the solution, it may be that a carefully integrated set of off-the-shelf software can provide 100%.
 In the case of IMI Precision Engineering, we have leveraged cloud technology and integrated many key systems (JD Edwards, Pardot, Kiss Metrics, Tacton, Mandrill etc) to provide a complete digital platform for the business.

 In the case of customer-facing software such as mobile Apps, there are good marketing reasons to go for bespoke software.
 Most App Stores (such as Google’s Play Store and Apple’s App Store) do not permit duplicate Apps or Apps that are substantially equivalent to existing Apps.
 This means that you can’t simply publish off-the-shelf software under your own company’s name.
 In this case, bespoke software is required to meeting App Store guidelines.
-For example, the mobile App that we built for AuthenticateIS is completely bespoke and provides their customers with a unique experience.
+For example, the mobile App that we built for AuthenticateIS is completely bespoke and provides its customers with a unique experience.

 In summary, off-the-shelf software is great when you require a low-cost, reasonably standard piece of software to solve a standard problem (off-the-shelf solutions for off-the-shelf problems).
 However, bespoke software development is more suited where a higher level of investment is available for a more complex problem.
-A combination of an off-the-shelf core systems approached coupled with bespoke enhancements or integrations is also a very practical, balanced approach.
+A combination of an off-the-shelf core systems approach coupled with bespoke enhancements or integrations is also a very practical, balanced approach.

 If you would like to contact McKenna Consultations in relation to bespoke software solutions, including the integration of systems, then please get in touch via our online enquiry form.